The benefits and uses of activated charcoal. This sooty, jet-black powder contains many amazing health properties.

-What Is Activated Black Charcoal?
+What is Activated Charcoal?

-Benefits of Using Activated Charcoal
+Benefits of Activated Charcoal

-1. Remedy for Toxins and Poisons.
+1. As a Remedy for Toxins and Poisons.

-2. Ingredient in Beauty Products.
+2. An Ingredient in Beauty Products.

 3. Oral Health.